Charlie Watts: Health

-In the mid-1980s, Watts' previously moderate use of alcohol and drugs became excessive. "[They were] my way of dealing with [family problems] ..." he said.
+In the mid-1980s, Watts's previously moderate use of alcohol and drugs became excessive. "[They were] my way of dealing with [family problems] ..." he said.
 "I think it was a mid-life crisis.
 All I know is that I became totally another person around 1983 and came out of it about 1986.
 I nearly lost my wife and everything over my behaviour."

-Despite having quit smoking in the late 1980s, Watts was diagnosed with throat cancer in June 2004.
+Despite quitting smoking in the late 1980s, Watts was diagnosed with throat cancer in June 2004.
 He underwent a course of radiotherapy and the cancer went into remission.
 "I went into hospital," Watts recalled, "and eight months later Mick said, 'We're going to do a record.
 But we'll only do it when you're ready.'
 They were buggering about, writing songs, and when I was ready I went down and that was it, A Bigger Bang.
 Then I did a two-year tour.
 It seems that whenever we stop, I get ill.
 So maybe I should carry on!"

-On 5 August 2021, it was reported that Watts had elected to sit out the resumption of the US No Filter Tour due to a heart surgery and that Steve Jordan would temporarily replace him on drums.
+On 5 August 2021, it was reported that Watts had elected to sit out the resumption of the U.S. No Filter Tour due to heart surgery and that Steve Jordan would temporarily replace him on drums.